Cloud mode

 **Bastion login**

 This is the user login that we should use to authenticate on your bastion.
-If you followed our guide to the letter, it should be kubolabs.
+If you followed [our guide](https://docs.kubolabs.io/guides/grant-access-to-a-private-network) to the letter, it should be `kubolabs`.

 **Bastion SSH key**

-This is the SSH private key that was generated through our guide for the kubolabs user.
+This is the SSH private key that was generated through [our guide](https://docs.kubolabs.io/guides/grant-access-to-a-private-network) for the `kubolabs` user.

 **KubeApi address**